 For dinner we tried Ellis Square Social, a new restaurant in the location of a former favorite of ours on the main drag in Beverly.
 The menu is a mix of creative small and large plates and everything we ate was delicious.
 The service was fantastic, and the cocktail menu included my favorite tropical beverage, which was a fun surprise (we’d see that again in Maine… random!)

-We enjoyed coffee/tea (and wifi) at Atomic Cafe, a cool downtown spot we usually take our computers when in town.
+We enjoyed coffee/tea (and wifi) at Atomic Cafe, a cool downtown spot we usually take our computers to when in town, because J’s mom doesn’t know her wifi password.

 Anchor Pub is an unassuming nautical-themed tavern close to our lobster roll joint, and we’d always been curious about it so finally stopped in.
 It was a fun and friendly place to grab a beer at the bar, and very much a locals’ hangout.